 Workplace injuries usually fall into one of two categories:

-We Are Well-Versed In All Aspects Of Injury Law
+The Team Is Well Versed In All Aspects Of Injury Law